 Our committed Board of Management comprises four to nine volunteer members who possess a broad range of skills and expertise relevant to the objectives of our organisation, including representation from business, the community sector and the education community.

 The Board is responsible for administering SHINE according to the rules of the Association, known as the Constitution.

 Chair Miriam Stanborough

-Miriam Stanborough is a chemical engineer and is currently Innovation Manager with Iluka Resources.
+Miriam Stanborough is a chemical engineer and is currently is Group Manager of Productivity & Innovation Manager with Monadelphous .
 Miriam holds additional degrees in Arts and Mineral Economics and is a graduate of the Australian Institute of Company Directors.
 Passionate about education as a means to alleviating social disadvantage, Miriam has experience on a number of not-for-profit and government boards.

 Director Jorgen Mackie

 Jorgen is an experienced senior manager with proven success in senior management and executive roles within the Community Services Sector.
-Currently he works for The Smith Family as their Community Development Manager WA.
 Jorgen sits on several WA school boards.

 Director Amanda Jolly

 Founder of SHINE and Lead Facilitator, Mandy has a diploma in Community Services, a Certificate 1 in Counselling & Youth Work, and extensive training in mental health, suicide prevention and sexual assault.
 Prior to her work with SHINE, Mandy worked as a counsellor in a local women’s refuge.
 Mandy is also a qualified hairdresser having worked in the industry for 30 years.

 Jill has over 15 years executive and management experience in WA’s tertiary education sector, most recently as the CEO of a large metropolitan TAFE college.
 She is an experienced leader with a track record of managing change, driving innovation and fostering a values-driven culture.
 A graduate and current member of the Australian Institute of Company Directors, Jill also sits on the board of the Rise Community Network.